-All of the Group's UK employees are remunerated by GlaxoSmithKline Services Unlimited and receive no remuneration from the Company.
+All personel are remunerated by GlaxoSmithKline Services Unlimited and receive no remuneration from the Company.
 A management fee is charged by GlaxoSmithKline Services Unlimited for services provided to the Company (see Note 6).
 The Company has no employees.

 8 Finance income